superhero/js.core/README.md

 #### `package.js`

 The library depends on a few optional external modules.
-In this example we will use the "Template" view that's dependent on the "handlebars" module, as specified under "dependencies".
+In this example we will use the "Template" view that has a dependency to the "handlebars" module, as specified under "dependencies" in the following example.

 ```js
 {